 Visit Venice Beach

 Ah, famous Venice Beach– well known for its boardwalk, coastlines, stores, as well as imaginative citizens.
 It is defenitly worth visiting this beautiful beach, a few degrees cooler than inland, and a popular tourist spot for Los Angeles visitors.

 Long Beach Waterfront is a fantastic area to have a stress-free stroll along the shore or taste some delicious food in one of several dining establishments in the location.
 Although Long Beach is generally famous for the old ghost ship Queen Mary, there is much more to see there.
 From here, you could access the daily ferry to Catalina Island, a popular weekend gateway destination from Los Angeles.

 Visit Manhattan Beach

-If you are looking for best-surfing waves in Southern California then Manhattan Beach is the place to be, it is also renowned for the beach volleyball.
+If you are looking for the best surfing waves in Southern California, then Manhattan Beach is the place to be; it is also renowned for beach volleyball.
 This place is usually less crowded compared to other beaches in that area.
-There are plenty of shops, restaurants along the beach is an ideal destination for day trippers or for the weekenders.
+With plenty of shops and restaurants along the beach is an ideal destination for day-trippers or weekenders.

 Visit Malibu And Drive on Pacific Coast Highway